KishanMistri/Data-Science-Machine-Learning-journey/Interview_Materials/Set-2_Questions.md

 #### 9. How will you regularise your naive bayes model ?
-    - Handle Missing Values if there are any.
     - Use Boosting if you want high performance as well.

 ![image](https://user-images.githubusercontent.com/20341930/164969720-8e83a253-3023-4182-add2-2f94b291a8a7.png)

 #### 10. Can we solve dimensionality reduction with SGD?
     - Yes